aseuna/discord-maid-bot/README.md

 Uses discord.js.
 To use this bot you have to have node.js installed alongside with discord.js and node-schedule -modules.
 This repo only provides the source code for the bot itself.

 node-schedule module by Matt Patenaude

+You may use any part of the source code at will, modified or unmodified.